The Card of the Day: The Wheel of Fortune (Reversed)

 "When the Wheel of Life feels like it is moving in reverse."

-Are you stuck at the rim of the wheel, rising or falling with each unexpected event that happens?
-Can you take unexpected events in stride, or are you inflexible?
-Do you panic when something doesn't go according to plan?
+Are you stuck at the rim of the wheel, rising or falling with each unexpected event in your life that happens?
+Can you take unexpected events in stride, or are you rigid and inflexible?
+Do you panic when something doesn't go exactly according to plan?

-When the Wheel of Fortune appears reversed it highlights cycles, patterns and recurring lessons.
-Just as a wheel that moves in reverse brings a vehicle backward, so to the reversed Wheel of Fortune can take you back to a life-lesson that keeps repeating itself over and over.
+When the Wheel of Fortune appears reversed it illuminates repetitive cycles, patterns and recurring life-lessons.
+Just as a wheel that moves in reverse brings a vehicle backward, so too the Wheel of Fortune reversed can take you back to an old life-lesson that seems to be repeating itself over and over.
 Getting frustrated at the repeated lesson is fruitless.
 The lesson is recurring because it holds the key to moving forward.
 Once you accept the lesson, and do the work on self-improvement, the wheel will begin to move forward once again.
-Life occurs in cycles, sometimes you are up, and sometimes you are down, the key is not to become overly attached to the place you find yourself on the wheel at any given moment.
-This inevitably leads to unnecessary suffering.
+Surrounding cards may illuminate what this life-lesson is rooted in.
+Human lives are governed by cycles.
+Sometimes you are up, and sometimes you are down.
+The key is not to link your whole identity with the place you find yourself on the wheel at this moment.

-It can be so frustrating to want to move forward only to find that you keep seeming to move backwards.
+It can feel frustrating when you eagerly wish to move forward, only to find that seemingly keep moving backwards.
 However, success is hardly ever arrived at in a straight line.
-The journey toward success bends, and curves and spirals, sometimes looping back over itself.
-Sometimes you will feel like you are back where you started, with no progress being made....but this is an illusion.
+The journey toward success bends, and curves and spirals.
+Like a spiral it sometimes looping back over itself.
+Sometimes you will feel like you are back where you started, with no progress being made.... but this is an illusion.
 Wisdom is accumulated with each cycle.
-Each time you revisit a challenge you know it more intimately, and see dimensions that were not apparent before.
+Each time you revisit a challenge you know it more intimately and are able to see dimensions that were not apparent before.

 The Wheel is made not just its outer rim (a symbol for the external world), it's source of strength is its center, the hub (a symbol for the divine center within you).
-Today, don't get angry at recurring cycles, there is a lesson to be found in them.
-The Universe is always showing you ways to move forward through patterns, but sometimes you do need to go back and pick up an important part of your center that was left behind.
+Don’t get angry at recurring cycles for there is an important lesson to be received from them.
+The Universe is always showing you ways to move forward through patterns.
+Sometimes you do need to go back and pick up an important part of your center that was left behind.

-Don't personalize the ever-turning wheel, whether you find yourself rising or falling.
-Ask yourself what the Universe is trying to teach you through the cyclical patterns you are experiencing.
-Sometimes, finding "the missing piece of you" in the place where you are stalled is just the remedy needed to get moving forward again.
+Don't personalize the ever-turning Wheel, whether it is upright or reversed, whether you find yourself rising or falling.
+Ask yourself what the Universe is teaching you through the cyclical patterns you are experiencing.
+Are you learning about your true worth?
+Perhaps you are remembering how to reclaim your courage.
+Often, revisiting the place you are stalled to reclaim the part of you that seemed lost, is just the remedy needed to begin progressing forward again.